Climate change in New Zealand: Offshore oil & gas permits

 In 2018 when the Sixth Labour Government of New Zealand came to power, it ceased issuing new offshore oil and gas exploration permits and only permitted onshore permits in the Taranaki region.
 Currently Taranaki is the only oil and gas producing region in New Zealand's with more than 20 fields, on and offshore.
 The Petroleum Exploration and Production Association of New Zealand (PEPANZ) which lobbies on behalf of the industry has been highly critical of the exploration ban.
 PEPANZ points out that the oil and gas sector contributes $1.5bn to Taranaki's GDP and makes up 40% of the regional economy.

 The Government's decision does not affect the reserves or potential finds from these active exploration permits.
-Energy Minister Megan Woods said this will lead to a long-term, managed transition away from oil and gas production over the next 30 years.
+Energy Minister at the time Megan Woods said this will lead to a long-term, managed transition away from oil and gas production over the next 30 years.
 In 2018, Simon Bridges said the National Party "would bring back oil and gas exploration immediately if National was returned to government".
 He said: "[It's] no good us doing everything and no-one else doing anything.
 That will still mean the world gets warmer..."

 Tree planting

 The Labour led coalition has established a goal to plant one billion trees within ten years (by 2028) because trees absorb carbon dioxide (CO_{2}) from the atmosphere in a process known as carbon sequestration potentially helping New Zealand to become carbon neutral.
 According to the Forest Owners Association, in 2015 New Zealand forests held 283 million tonnes of carbon.

-Under the new scheme, $120 million has allocated for landowners to plant new areas and $58 million to establish Te Uru Rākau forestry service in Rotorua.
+Under the new scheme, $120 million has been allocated for landowners to plant new areas and $58 million to establish Te Uru Rākau forestry service in Rotorua.
 The plan is also designed to encourage farmers and Maori land holders to include trees on their property.
 However, Bay of Plenty and Taupo contractors are struggling to find workers to do the planting, even though the pay is $300 to $400 a day.
 As at 27 July 2018, nine million trees, 13% of them native species had been planted.

 Concerns: New Zealand emits over 80 million tonnes of greenhouse gases (measured in CO_{2}-equivalents) every year, approximately 45% of which (36 million tonnes) is CO_{2}.
 Between 1990 and 2016, the net uptake of carbon dioxide from the atmosphere by land use, land-use change, and forestry (LULUCF) decreased by nearly 23% (down to 23 million tonnes a year) due to more intensive harvesting of planted forests.
 On top of this, a typical hardwood tree takes about 40 years to remove approximately one ton of carbon dioxide from the atmosphere.